grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 Files started transferring at 10:03 on 20220819.
 Finished at 10:31 on 20220819.

 Continuing from above list:
-5. Move 2015 transcriptome from https://github.com/sr320/eimd-sswd/blob/master/data/Phel_transcriptome.fasta to Raven directory `/home/shared/8TB_HDD_02/graceac9/data/transcriptomes`
+5. Move transcriptome from 2015 up in arms paper https://github.com/sr320/eimd-sswd/blob/master/data/Phel_transcriptome.fasta to Raven directory `/home/shared/8TB_HDD_02/graceac9/data/transcriptomes`